bevyengine/bevy-website/content/learn/book/control-flow/commands.md

 Since only one system can mutably access the `World` at a time, we need a way to organize that access.
 **Commands** allow us to do just that.
 Each [`Command`] represents an instruction for manipulations to be performed on the world, and when we call a `Command` it gets placed in the **Command Queue**.
-All [`Commands`] in this queue are then ran at a specific time when we're safely able to mutably access the `World`.
+All [`Commands`] in this queue are then run at a specific time when we're safely able to mutably access the `World`.

 Many operations in the ECS can *only* be done via exclusive world access, such as: